Start » Colombia » How to Explore the Tayrona National Park in Colombia

 The cheapest way to stay is, unsurprisingly, in a tent or hammock at one of the designated campsites (wild camping is strictly prohibited!).
 You can even reserve some of them online.
 Due to the high demand, I recommend being at the main entrance as early as possible to make a reservation for the camps that don't offer a booking system:

-- Camping San Juan – is as expected the most popular and crowded of all campsites, especially in the high season I would avoid this campsite.
+• Camping San Juan – by far the most popular and crowded of all campsites, especially in the high season I would avoid this campsite.
 Hammock from €10 or €14 (at the viewpoint), tent from €11 p.P.

 Bungalows